dmitrymomot/gokit/mongo/README.md

 ## Known Issues

-1. The package uses MongoDB driver v2 which may not be fully stable yet.
-Consider testing thoroughly in your environment before production use.

-2. The retry logic implementation in the `New` function uses a range loop on an integer which is not the recommended approach in modern Go.
+1. The retry logic implementation in the `New` function uses a range loop on an integer which is not the recommended approach in modern Go.
 Future versions will update this to use a more idiomatic approach.

-3. There's currently no dedicated function for properly disconnecting from MongoDB, although you can use the standard `client.Disconnect(ctx)` method from the MongoDB driver.
+2. There's currently no dedicated function for properly disconnecting from MongoDB, although you can use the standard `client.Disconnect(ctx)` method from the MongoDB driver.